FAUZAN-CELL/tg-LiveChat.github.io/README.md

 # FAUZAN-CELL

-Provides a **Free** live chat widget that you can easily add to your website.
+***Provides*** a free live chat widget that you can easily add to your website.
 It will let you chat with your website visitors using your Telegram messenger.

 #### :tada: Main Contributors :tada:
 - [aslauris](https://github.com/aslauris) - Who made the first UI!
 Check out his website - [wedofe.com](https://www.wedofe.com/)